 Mission, Vision, Goals

 As a leader in our industry, Transportation Services’ mission is to build, maintain, and operate transportation systems on the UC Davis campus, and facilitate transportation within those systems using the most fiscally and ecologically sustainable methods practicable.
-By selling and enforcing parking permits, we can maintain roads, pathways and parking lots--all in an effort to support the sustainability goals of UC Davis and move Aggies forward.
+By selling permits and enforcing parking policy, we can maintain roads, pathways and parking lots--all in an effort to support the sustainability goals of UC Davis and move Aggies forward.